St Andrew's Church, Marks Tey

 St Andrew's Church is a Church of England parish church in the Essex village of Marks Tey.
 It was Grade I listed in 1965.

 Its nave was built around 1100, using coursed walls of mixed rubble, puddingstone and Roman bricks, possibly from an undiscovered villa in the area.
-Its chancel was rebuilt around 1330, with a sedilla, a piscina, a mid or late 14th century chancel arch and a blocked-up doorway to a former rood screen.
+Its chancel was rebuilt around 1330, with a sedilia (recessed stone seating for the clergy), a piscina (a stone basin for washing communion vessels), a mid or late 14th-century chancel arch and a blocked-up doorway to a former rood screen, which would once have supported a cross.

 The current west tower and small spire are 16th century but may represent a rebuild of one from the later 14th century.
 Its base is of brick and rubble and the upper two-thirds of timber.
 The south porch is also 16th century, whilst the font cover is early 17th century.
 The whole building was restored in the 19th century.

 A Millennium window, by Susan McCarthy, incorportates various themes reflecting the history of the village and that the Gospel message has not changed.